-2. Media Relations & Community Outreach
+1. Media Relations & Community Outreach

-- 2.1.1 The Public Information Officer (PIO) coordinates with the Director of Communications for the Maryland Transportation Authority to distribute authorized information to the media and the public. - 2.1.2 The PIO is responsible for the public-information function on behalf of the MDTA Police and serves as the agency's contact for information dissemination to the media and the community. - 2.1.3 The PIO assists news-media personnel in covering routine agency-police-related news stories, as well as at the scene of serious incidents/collisions.
+- 1.1.1 The Public Information Officer (PIO) coordinates with the Director of Communications for the Maryland Transportation Authority to distribute authorized information to the media and the public. - 1.1.2 The PIO is responsible for the publicinformation function on behalf of the MDTA Police and serves as the agency contact for information dissemination to the media and the community. - 1.1.3 The PIO assists news-media personnel in covering routine agency-police-related news stories, as well as at the scene of serious incidents/collisions. - 1.1.4 The PIO is also the agency Community Outreach Coordinator.

-- 2.2.1 The Public Information Unit provides coverage on a 24-hour, seven day a week basis.
-The Public Information Unit provides an on-call schedule to all police personnel identifying the PIO on call. - 2.2.2 Detachment Commanders and/or Duty Officers are to inform the PIO on call of any potential newsworthy event or incident.
+- 1.2.1 The Public Information Unit provides coverage on a 24-hour, seven day a week basis.
+The Public Information Unit provides an on-call schedule to all police personnel identifying the PIO on call. - 1.2.2 Detachment Commanders and/or Duty Officers are to inform the PIO on call of any potential newsworthy event or incident.